 Summer Aid Awarding

 The University of Kansas Financial Aid and Scholarships office (FAS) manually awards financial aid to students who apply for summer aid.
 The summer term is a trailer to the previous academic year.
 Students may be eligible for aid from grant and loan programs if they did not use their full eligibility during the previous academic year.

 All KU students who are interested in financial aid for the summer term.

 - Student must have completed the FAFSA for the current academic year to be considered for summer financial aid.

-- If the student is attending a study abroad program, FAS must receive information from the Office of Study Abroad about that student’s program costs before awarding will occur.
+- If the student is attending a study abroad program, FAS must receive information from Study Abroad & Global Engagement about that student’s program costs before awarding will occur.

 - If a student is eligible for federal financial aid, awarding will occur and the student will receive an email award notification.